mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-Back in the Main component we need to make accompanying changes.
+In the `Main` component you need to make accompanying changes:

 ###### src/Main.js